asinghani/crypto-accelerator-builds/README.md

 exit
 ```

 This should merge the GDSes using magic and you'll end up with your version of `./gds/caravel.gds`.
-You should expect ~90 magic DRC violations with the current "development" state of caravel.
+You should expect ~100 magic DRC violations with the current "development" state of caravel.

-## IMPORTANT:

-Please make sure to run `make compress` before commiting anything to your repository.
-Avoid having 2 versions of the gds/user_project_wrapper.gds or gds/caravel.gds one compressed and the other not compressed.

 ## Required Directory Structure